Parent and

 Our aftercare programme is kindly supported by The Crisis Pregnancy Agency and involves continued support for a fixed period of time post discharge.
 The unit staff may provide this service or it might be referred our Lime Tree Project.

-When there are many people living together, there has to be house rules and guidelines.
-This is for health and safety reasons, to allow for harmony in the unit and to keep everybody safe, most importantly the infants.
+When there are many people living together, there are house rules and guidelines that aim to protect the health and safety of families and, to allow for harmony in the unit.

 The Lime Tree Project